-New mechanism regulating insulin secretion may explain genetic susceptibility to diabetesFebruary 4th, 2013 in Diabetes /
+New mechanism regulating insulin secretion may explain genetic susceptibility to diabetesFebruary 4, 2013 in Medicine & Health / Diabetes

 New Zealand research revealing a new mechanism for how glucose stimulates insulin secretion may provide a new explanation for how a gene that makes people more susceptible to diabetes – called TCF7L2 – actually contributes to the disease.